 AG’s Office of Rate Intervention works to protect Kentucky ratepayers

-Other aspects of the settlement filed today with the PSC include:
+Other aspects of the attorney general’s proposals adopted by the PSC are: